yuyangh/LeetCode/README.md

     * return: template <class ForwardIterator, class T> ForwardIterator
     * Transforms the range [first,last) into a range with all the elements that compare equal to val removed, and returns an iterator to the new end of that range.
     * nums.erase(remove(nums.begin(),nums.end(),val),nums.end());
+* reverse
+    * Reverses the order of the elements in the range [first,last).
 * binary_search (ForwardIterator first, ForwardIterator last, const T& val);
     * return: bool
     * Returns true if any element in the range [first,last) is equivalent to val, and false otherwise